Eric Haase Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Eric Haase (.100 batting average in his past 10 games), battle starting pitcher Lucas Giolito and the Chicago White Sox at Comerica Park, Thursday at 6:40 PM ET.
+Eric Haase -- with a slugging percentage of .152 in his past 10 games, including zero homers) -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Jesse Scholtens on the mound, on May 27 at 1:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Royals.
+He had a one-hit showing in his last game (1-for-4) against the White Sox.

 Eric Haase Game Info & Props vs. the White Sox